 Leeds Rhinos have enjoyed success over recent years having won 9 Championships including 6 since in the Super League era.
 The Club boasts a star studded squad with many international players.
 The Rhinos call Headingley Carnegie Stadium home, which is a ten minute bus ride from Leeds City Centre.
 The Rhinos' massive rivals are local Bradford Bulls, and with Castleford, Huddersfield and Wakefield other West Yorkshire opponents, local derbies are never far away.

 The club were founded Leeds St Johns in 1870 and changed its name to Leeds in 1890.
 In 1895 Leeds was one of the original twenty-two rugby clubs that broke away from the establishment and formed what is now the Rugby Football League, making it one of the world's first rugby league teams.

 Bradford Bulls have been a revelation in the Super League, with stunning success including a clean sweep of all the major rugby league honours in 2003, with Super League, the Challenge Cup and the World Club Championship among the spoils.
-The Bulls also scooped the Super League in 1997, 2001, and 2005, the Challenge Cup in 2000 and the World Club Challenge in 2002, 2004 and 2006.
+The Bulls have scooped the Super League 3 times and the World Club Challenge 3 times.